Geekeno/easy-env-var/README.md

 * str (this is the default type)
 * int
 * float
-* bool (works with case insensitive values of True & False)
+* bool (works with case-insensitive values of True & False)
 * Decimal
 * list
 * dict (the keys need to always be strings)
 Sets and tuples are not supported since using lists is good enough for most use cases.

 ### Why easy_env_var?